 - You should talk with International Student Services (ISS) regarding your study abroad program to complete appropriate paperwork & make sure U.S. visa stipulations are met and how your visa status might be impacted.

-- You will receive UW-Madison residence credit for all course work completed on an IAP study abroad program.
+- You will receive UW-Madison residence credit for all course work completed on an approved study abroad program.

 - You can graduate abroad; however, be sure to discuss this with ISS.
 This may impact your U.S. student visa status and ability to re-enter the United States.